 This approach to e-commerce doesn’t stack-up like it used to.
 So here’s five really compelling reasons to ditch your online shop, and do something smarter with your e-commerce budget: Spend less of it and boost your sales performance at the same time, by going 100% marketplace.

-- Online sales are slowing.
-It’s not just the big name high street stores that are having a tough time in 2018.
-This year’s forecast for online sales growth in the UK is approximately 7.5%, down from 9.4% last year and 10.4% in 2016.
-Slowing sales are influenced by a range of factors, however, it makes it all the more important to maximise your bang-per-buck by putting your products in the places were user buying intent is highest: marketplaces.
+We saw a peak in online sales in 2020 due to the pandemic, however, since April 2021, there has been a slow decline of 5.6% month-on-month.
+Slowing sales are influenced by a range of factors, however, it makes it all the more important to maximise your bang-per-buck by putting your products in the places where user buying intent is highest: marketplaces.

 Building on the higher conversion rates of Google Shopping product listings over traditional paid search text results, Google Shopping Actions is a new programme that will introduce cost-per-sale pricing (beating their low performing PPC sales conversion rate compared to Amazon) and build intelligent shopping baskets around users (which Amazon already does something similar with its built-in suggested items, buy-it-again features etc.) Well, they say imitation is the sincerest form of flattery, right?